prof-rossetti/georgetown-opim-243-201901/notes/python/packages/sendgrid.md

 ## Setup

 First, [sign up for a free account](https://signup.sendgrid.com/), then click the link in a confirmation email to verify your account.
 Then [create an API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions.
-Store this API Key value in an environment variable called `SENDGRID_API_KEY`.

-Also set an environment variable called `MY_EMAIL_ADDRESS` and set its value to be the email address you just associated with your SendGrid account (e.g. "abc123@gmail.com").
+To setup the usage example below, store the API Key value in an environment variable called `SENDGRID_API_KEY`.
+Also set an environment variable called `MY_EMAIL_ADDRESS` to be the email address you just associated with your SendGrid account (e.g. "abc123@gmail.com").

 ## Usage